amandasharief/lightning/src/EventDispatcher/README.md

 ## Listener Providers

 Listener providers provide the listeners to the `Event Dispatcher`, there is the `ListenerProvider` which is the standard one and provides listeners in the order they were defined.
 Then there is the `PriorityListener` provider, this allows you to set a priorities.
 I recommend you start with the `ListenerProvider` first, and only use the `PriorityListenerProvider`version, if you need too.
 Priority has extra overhead due to sorting yet is not needed in most projects.
-The listener provider default priorty is `0` and can accept positive or negative numbers, the higher the number, the higher the priorty.

-**_NOTE:_** For performance reasons, 3 consts have been defined `HIGH_PRIORITY`, `NORMAL_PRIORITY` and `LOW_PRIORITY` using these  keeps sorting to the minimal as opposed

-To add a closure use the event class name (PSR) and a callable.
+Listeners can be any callable, a listener class looks like this

 ```php
 class OrderListener